Revised Program [Fall 2022]

 - Have earned an AACSB-accredited Bachelor of Business Administration degree (minimum 60 credits)., with a Cumulative GPA of 3.0 or higher and an average GPA of 3.0 in statistics, accounting, and finance courses.

-- Applicants whose native language is not English must submit a TOEFL score of 80 overall, with at least 20 in reading, writing, listening, and speaking sections; or an IELTS score of 6.5 overall, with at least 6.5 in reading, listening and speaking; and at least 6.0 in writing.
+- Applicants whose native language is not English must submit a TOEFL score of 80 overall, with at least 20 in reading, writing, listening, and speaking sections; or an IELTS score of 6.5 overall, with at least 6.5 in reading, listening, and speaking; and at least 6.0 in writing.

 Foundation: 18 hours

 All six foundation courses (18 credits) may be waived for students with an earned BBA from an AACSB-accredited school.
 However, all students, including those with a BBA from an AACSB-accredited school, must earn a grade of ”B” or above in a FIN 502 equivalent, or a grade of ”C”or above in a FIN 350 equivalent, and completed within the past 5 years at the time of taking FIN 620 .
-Not all of these courses are offered online.

 Degree Requirements: 35-39 hours